 One Big Animal Which Is Not Likely to Become Extinct.
-But there is one large bovine animal on our continent which is not destined to be snuffed out of existence like the musk-ox.
-He is under the protection of the forest king, whose game pastures are seldom penetrated by white poach-On the map of Arctic America you can put your finger down almost anywhere, so that it be on land north of the Great Slave Lake and east of the Mackenzie river, and say, "There lives the musk-ox," without fear of success ful contradiction.
+But there is one large bovine animal on our continent which is not destined to be snuffed out of existence like the unfortunate bison, and that is the musk-ox.
+He is under the protection of the forest king, whose game pastures are seldom penetrated by white poachers.
+On the map of Arctic America you can put your finger down almost anywhere, so that it be on land north of the Great Slave Lake and east of the Mackenzie river, and say, "There lives the musk-ox," without fear of successful contradiction.
 Just beyond the limit of trees and bushes, even the smallest and scantiest, on the silent, desolate, and awful barren grounds northeast of Great Slave Lake, at 64 degrees north latitude, the musk-ox draws the line marking his farthest south.
-A man who can endure cold like an Eskimo, travel like a caribou, live for weeks on frozen caribou meat, starve as cheerfully as a Yellow-Knife Indian, and endure the companionship of vermin-covered natives, can reach the southern borderland of the musk-ox, and possibly get back alive with two or three skins.
+A man who can endure cold like an Eskimo, travel like a caribou, live for weeks on frozen caribou meat, starve as cheerfully as a Yellow-Knife Indian, and endure the companionship of vermin-covered natives, can reach the southern border land of the musk-ox, and possibly get back alive with two or three skins.
 Mr. Warburton Pike, Englishman, can do and did all these things no longer ago than 1890; and his book on "The Barren Grounds of Northern Canada" is a most interesting and valuable contribution to our knowledge of that very desolate country.
 The musk-ox is perhaps the rarest, and to white men the most difficult to secure of all our land quadrupeds.
 Robes are by no means uncommon, and often sell for as little as \$15 each; but of mounted skins there are in our country exactly seven.
-Three of these constitute a group in the National Museum; two are in the American Museum of Natural History in New York; and the museums of Philadelphia and Cambridge have one each.
+Three of these constitute a group in the National Museum; two are in the American Museum of Natural History in New York: and the museums of Philadelphia and Cambridge have one each.
 Although during their long sojourns in high latitudes Gen. Greely and the members of his expedition party killed many musk-oxen, you will notice that they were unable to bring back even so much as a single horn.
 Woman's Affection.
 I have often had occasion to remark the fortitude with which women sustain the most overwhelming reverses of fortune.
-Those disasters which break down the spirit of a man, and prostrate him in the dust, seem to call forth all the energies of the softer sex, and give such intrepidity and elevation to their character, that at times it approaches to sublimity.
-Nothing can be more touching than to beht d a soft and tender female, who had been all weakness dependence, and alive to every trivial roughness while treading the prosperous paths of life, suddenly rising in mental force to be the comforter and supporter of her husband under misfortune, and abiding with unshrinking firmness the bitterest blast of ad-

-Everything commenced upon the first day of the moon is supposed to turn out successful.

-Highest of all in Leavening Power.- Latest U.S. Gov't Report
+Those disasters which break down the spirit of a man, and prostrate him in the dust, seem to call forth all But now the band struck up again; the energies of the softer sex, and give the crowd returned, and he found him- such intrepidity and elevation to their self floating with his radiant partner character, that at times it approaches through the upper heaven of perfect to sublimity.
+Nothing can be more rhythmic motion.
+Suddenly, as it touching than to behold a soft and tenseemed, the music stopped; he mastered der female, who had been all weakness the swimming sensation in his brain and dependence, and alive to every trivial roughness while treading the prosperous paths of life, suddenly rising in mental force to be the comforter and supporter of her husband under misfortune, and abiding with unshrinking firmness the bitterest blast of ad- Everything commenced upon the first day of the moon is supposed to turn out successful.
+Highest of all in Leavening Power.-Latest U.S. Gov't Report ABSOLUTELY PURE Fruitless Missionary Efforts.